ruhularahi/ruhularahi/README.md

 <h3 align="left">Ruhul Amin</h3>
-Quantitative Analyst focused on predictive analytics in Retail and Financial industry.
+Data and Business Intelligence Analyst focused on diagonostic and predictive analytics in Retail and Service industry.
 Have proficiency in data analytics tools like SQL, Python, Power BI & Tableau.
 <h4 align="left">About Me</h4>

 Inherently inquisitive and perceptive, I thrive on embracing new challenges and continuously pursuing opportunities for learning and knowledge exchange.